Today I will continue the series of articles on vitamins with another star: Vitamin A.

 Foods of animal origin

 • Fatty fish (anchovy, mackerel, herring, etc.)

 Vitamin A deficiency

 Vitamin A deficiency is one of the main causes of vision loss, more precisely the decrease of visual acuity in the dark.

 Other signs may include slowing growth, in the case of children, or problems with the reproductive tract, in adults.
 Skin drying, frequent infections, and gingivitis may be linked to vitamin A deficiency.

 The most severe symptoms of vitamin A deficiency are:

 • Decreased visual acuity – This vitamin is essential for all functions of the eyes.
 Moreover, in its absence, we could not see.
 Early symptoms of eye problems caused by a lack of vitamin A include itching of the eyes, burning sensation, and inflammation of the eyelids.

-● Infections in the respiratory system – in the absence of a sufficient amount of vitamin A in the body, the nose, throat or bronchi become dry and harsh, thus the respiratory tract being subjected to serious infections.
+● Infections in the respiratory system – in the absence of a sufficient amount of this vitamin in the body, the nose, throat or bronchi become dry and harsh, thus the respiratory tract being subjected to serious infections.

-Vitamin A supplements can be found in pharmacies, and the recommended daily intake is approximately 600 micrograms.
+Supplements of this vitamin can be found in pharmacies, and the recommended daily intake is approximately 600 micrograms.